l-margiela/self-update/README.md

 # self-update

-A program that can perform self-update by starting a binary with a new version.
+A program that performs self-update by executing supplied upgrade binary.

 ## Architecture